pmcgrenery/WxBrief/TESTING.md

 ### **As a user, I want to have all SIGMETs plotted and I want to be able to see the full text of the SIGMET so I can get the full details of the affected altitudes, severity, type of hazard and any forecast changes.**

 1. The SIGMET's are plotted as polygons on the map.
 2. The user can click on the polygon to access the full SIGMET text in raw format.
-In this poopup bubble, the user can view all details of the weather hazard.
+In this popup bubble, the user can view all details of the weather hazard.

 <img src="docs/user-story-21.png" style="width:600px">
 <br/>

 ### **As a user, I want to be able to change the map base layer, so that I can customise the map to my preferences.**

-1. On the left hand side of the map there are controls that allow the user to change the maps base layer.
+1. On the left-hand side of the map some controls allow the user to change the maps base layer.
 The user can click on the layer icon and then is presented with the 3 different map base layer options.

 <img src="docs/user-story-22.png" style="width:600px">
 <br/>

 ### **As a user, I want a colour coded legend so that I can tell what type of precipitation exists in the area I am focusing on.**

-1. The user can click on the L icon on the left hand side of the map.
+1. The user can click on the L icon on the left-hand side of the map.
-2. The user will then be presented with a legend on the right hand side of the map.
+2. The user will then be presented with a legend on the right-hand side of the map.
 3. The user can then move the map around to focus on the area of interest and then compare the legend colours to find out the type of precipitation.

 <img src="docs/user-story-23.png" style="width:600px">